 You can access this database for free at any public library as well as most universities, polytechnics and community centres.
 Many high schools also have access to givME so it’s worth checking with your school as you will need a login.

 Many universities, polytechs and other education providers offer their own scholarships, grants and awards.
 Most have scholarship departments you can get in touch with to find out more or check on their website first.

 Also check out the https://www.universitiesnz.ac.nz/ website, they have links to all of the NZ university scholarships available.

 If you're keen on sport you might want to have a look in to sports scholarships.
 NZ has some great organisations that offer financial support to budding athletes, here are a couple of websites to check out:

 Ever thought about trying for a sport scholarship in the USA?
 Take a look at this website to find out more:

 Ask your careers advisor

-If you’re in high school, make it a point to go see your school’s careers advisor.
-Not only will they be a great source of knowledge about what you might be able to apply for, they can also help you with your applications.
+If you’re in high school, go see your careers advisor.
+They're a great source of knowledge, and they can also help you with putting together your applications.

-It does take a fair bit of time and commitment to research scholarships and then apply for them, however, the rewards are pretty great and the odds you’ll be successful may be a lot better than you think!
+It takes a bit of time and commitment to research scholarships and apply for them, however, the rewards are awesome and the odds of being successful may be a lot better than you think!